swiftlang/swift-evolution/proposals/nnnn-vector.md

 Similarly, while we aren't conforming to a lot of protocols that we envision we'll generalize one day, we are conforming to `Sequence`, `Collection`, `RandomAccessCollection`, and `MutableCollection`.
-We don't forsee that we'll ever generalize these protocols because they have a deep design for implicitly copying their elements, but even the collection itself.
+We don't foresee that we'll ever generalize these protocols because they have a deep design for implicitly copying their elements, but even the collection itself.
 [SE-0437 Noncopyable Standard Library Primitives](0437-noncopyable-stdlib-primitives.md)